Police: Home Nurse Stole Thousands From Client, Took Beach Vacation

 The victim told police he had previously declined several requests from Mack to borrow money.

-Bank surveillance video shows Mack cashing the checks.
+Bank surveillance video from the Apollo Trust Bank branch shows Mack cashing the checks.
 The video also shows Mack arriving and departing in a red Subaru station wagon.
 It was later determined the vehicle belonged to the victim and Mack had been using it without permission while he was out of town.

 Mack’s former employer, United Health Care, was then made aware of the allegations.
 When they confronted Mack, she refused to talk and quit.

 Throughout the course of the investigation, police determined a credit card had also been opened in the victim’s name.
-In all, $4,715 were charged to the card.
+In all, $4,715 was charged to the card.
 Several of the transactions were traced to a resort in South Carolina.

 A copy of the bill was sent to police, which showed Mack had checked into a room and used the card.
 It was also determined that Mack took the victim’s car to South Carolina and used his E-ZPass along the way.